sapariduo/gopandas/README.md

 - Join (TO DO)
 - Apply functions

 This package has been develop with the intention to be usable by machine learning packages in go.
-Therefore some point of view had been taken and won't be justified.

 **Output representation of a dataframe use the [github.com/olekukonko/tablewriter](github.com/olekukonko/tablewriter) package**